 For decades, the US Air Force has effectively used Virtual Reality (VR) simulations for training and orienting cadets to combat and operational flight activities.

-VR Flight Simulation applications provide a cost-effective educational experience for new and experienced military pilots to learn, train, practice and demonstrate their ground and in-flight emergency management skills and capabilities.
+VR Flight Simulation applications provide a cost-effective educational experience for new and experienced military pilots to learn, train, practice and demonstrate their ground and in-flight emergency management decision-making skills and capabilities.

 In the General Aviation world, Microsoft's Flight Simulator application provides realistic immersive flight training experiences that deliver many of the same benefits associated with military and commercial flight virtual reality training, at a significantly reduced cost with wider availability.

-The VRpatients application empowers EMS educational content creators with tools to create and deploy patient care scenarios that can be used by Pre-hospital care providers to train, practice and demonstrate their proficiency in a realistic safe virtual environment.
+The VRpatients platform empowers EMS educational content creators with tools to create and deploy patient care scenarios that can be used by Pre-hospital care providers to train, practice and demonstrate their proficiency in a realistic safe virtual environment.

 VRpatients is an innovative physiologically based clinical training platform that immerses a healthcare provider or first responder into actual case scenarios, allowing them to interview, assess, diagnose, and treat patients in real-time.

-Available through a web-based platform or an immersive clinical simulation experience complete with virtual reality goggles, VRpatients allows first responders and practitioners to test and expand their clinical skills and reduce the likelihood of clinical performance failure.
+Available through a web-based platform or an immersive clinical simulation experience complete with virtual reality goggles, VRpatients allows first responders and practitioners to test and expand their clinical competency skills and reduce the likelihood of clinical performance failure.

 The Quest 2 VR headset has a large presence in the consumer VR market space, with many users that use the headset for professional applications and education, training, and orientation use cases.

-Gamifying the VRpatients Quest 2 application can be a fun, efficient and effective way to educate and train current EMS and pre-hospital care providers.
+Gamifying VRpatients for Quest 2 can be a fun, efficient and effective way to educate and train current EMS and pre-hospital care providers.
 Future generations of young adults dreaming of serving as emergency healthcare providers can also use a VRpatients Quest 2 to explore and learn about emergency medicine and first response management.

-To make the pre-release version of the VRpatients application accessible in your Quest 2Meta Store application, you'll need to enable Developer Mode:
+To make the pre-release version of the VRpatients accessible in your Quest 2 Meta Store, you'll need to enable Developer Mode:

 1. Download and install the Oculus app on your computer.